Frequently Asked Questions

 Although we work with stable and leading banks, we cannot rule out the possibility of a bank insolvency.
-If such insolvency occurs, the deposit guarantee scheme of the respective country within the EU will compensate deposits of up to EUR 100,000 per bank and customer.
+If such insolvency occurs, the deposit guarantee scheme of the respective country within the EU will compensate deposits of up to EUR 100,000 (or the equivalent in the national currency) per bank and customer.
 If this occurs, Raisin will inform and support you during the process.

 The specific procedure is regulated by the relevant national deposit guarantee scheme based on EU Directive 2009/14/EC (CELEX Nr.
 32009L0014) [see EU Directive 2009/14/EC]